Find out about the EAHCP

 This “take” is authorized with the provision that a habitat conservation plan to protect the Covered Species is implemented—hence, the Edwards Aquifer Habitat Conservation Plan (EAHCP).
 The accurate and timely measurement of take—broadly defined as “anything that disrupts the routine activities of the Covered Species”—is fundamental to compliance with the ITP.

-For more information concerning take assessment, how the HCP conducts this assessment in the Comal and San Marcos systems, and assessments conducted to date, please click here.
+For more information concerning take assessment, how the HCP conducts this assessment in the Comal and San Marcos systems, and assessments conducted to date, please read more on the Net Disturbance & Incidental Take page.

 The EAHCP Applied Research program is essential in collecting data for the Ecological Model.
 This effort provides us with a more accurate understanding of the ecological dynamics of the Comal and San Marcos springs, particularly under low-flow conditions.